llvm/clangd-www/guides/include-cleaner.md

 ![Unused include warning in VSCode](../screenshots/unused_include.png)

-Often, these `#include` directive has no effect and can simply be removed.
+Often, these `#include` directives have no effect and can simply be removed.
 This isn't always the case: the analysis makes assumptions about code style.

 ## "Missing include" warning